I often hear premed students say, “I’m not ready to take a full length MCAT yet because I haven’t finished reviewing all the content.”

 Once you've taken that first exam and gotten into a study schedule you'll want to improve based on what you learn from the exams.

-Watch my 80-minute ‘All About MCAT Full Lengths’ workshop video to see exactly what to do to improve on each full length
+Read 3 Steps to Raising Your MCAT Scores With Full Length Practice Tests to see exactly what to do to improve on each full length.

 What about you?